 While it’s true there are countless external factors that could negatively, and unforeseeably, impact your exit from your business, these can be at least partly negated with a sound exit strategy.
 By taking steps to iron out the details around control and ownership, legacy and succession, you’ll have the information you need to determine the ideal financial structure or ownership profile that best supports your needs, and ultimately pave a path forward to achieve maximum value.

 In the next article

 Contrary to popular belief, a complete sale is just one of many exit options available to business owners.
 In the next installment, we will discuss the many options available.

-Want to know your options when selling your business?
+Glenn Bowman outlines what to consider when selling your business.
 Read more.